 As mentioned earlier, a trendline connects troughs or peaks, but some traders make the mistake of forcing a trend.
 Look at this example:

 Here is someone just trying to force a trendline even when there isn’t one.
-A horizontal support level would have actually been more appropriate.
+A horizontal support level would have been more appropriate.
 Remember, a trendline must connect at least two consecutive major troughs or peaks.
 In the above example, the trend was broken when the second trough closed below the trendline, so even if the trendline connected the first and third troughs, it wasn’t a real trendline.

 To make sure there is a trend, connect at least two peaks in a downtrend or two troughs in an uptrend.
 The more points, the better, but there have to be two points.
-In fact, when you do get a trendline that has numerous points connected to it, that makes the trend even stronger and the trendline more relevant.
+When you do get a trendline that has numerous points connected to it, that makes the trend even stronger and the trendline more relevant.
 A good example of a strong trendline is one such as this:

 In this example, there have been many peaks bouncing off the trendline, reinforcing its strength and making it even more powerful.